rakeshreddymallepalli/RootInterview/README.md

 Saving Driver_Trips in a HashMap of driver's name as key and ArrayList of Trips as value.
 Helps us group Trips related to a particular driver together.

-Saving DriverStats in an TreeMap(maintians sort order using comparator example:MilesComparator.java).
-Driverstats contains the stats required for printing the final processing for each individual driver.
+Saving DriverStatsView in an TreeMap(maintians sort order using comparator example:MilesComparator.java).
+DriverStatsView contains the stats required for printing the final processing for each individual driver.

 So, if the requirements change and if I need to print by ascending order all we have to do is to write a new comparator.
-If the view changed completely they we might have to write a new view similar to DriverStats.
+If the view changed completely they we might have to write a new class similar to DriverStats.

 Entrypoint
 ----------